 Irregular periods are common in girls who are just beginning to menstruate.
 It may take the body a while to sort out all the changes going on, so a girl may have a 28-day cycle for 2 months, then miss a month, for example.
 Usually, after a year or two, the menstrual cycle will become more regular.
 Some women continue to have irregular periods into adulthood, though.

 As a girl gets older and her periods settle down — or she gets more used to her own unique cycle — she will probably find that she can predict when her period will come.
 In the meantime, it's a good idea to keep track of your menstrual cycle with a calendar.

 The amount of time that a girl has her period also can vary.
 Some girls have periods that last just 2 or 3 days.
 Other girls may have periods that last 7 days.
-The menstrual flow — meaning how much blood comes out of the vagina — can vary widely from girl to girl, too.
+The menstrual flow — meaning how much blood comes out of the vagina — can vary from girl to girl, too.

 Some girls and women find that they feel sad or easily irritated during the few days or week before their periods.
 Others may get angry more quickly than normal or cry more than usual.
 Some girls crave certain foods.
 These types of emotional changes may be the result of premenstrual syndrome (PMS).

 PMS is related to changes in the body's hormones.
 As hormone levels rise and fall during a woman's menstrual cycle, they can affect the way she feels, both emotionally and physically.
 Some girls, in addition to feeling more intense emotions than they usually do, notice physical changes along with their periods — some feel bloated or puffy because of water retention, others notice swollen and sore breasts, and some get headaches.